Modzybear/Open-Halo-Library/README.md

 # Open Halo Library
 Copyright &copy; 2017 Andrew Burnett

-THE CURRENT CODE IS FOR LEARNING PURPOSES ONLY.
-NOT READY FOR GENERAL USE.

 ## Description

 An open library for parsing and decompiling Halo: Combat Evolved maps.